capuccino26/16_PRJ_ANALYSIS/README.md

 - After cleaning, the script then run [SALMON](https://salmon.readthedocs.io/en/latest/) for generating quantification tables.
 - Finally, the script runs [MULTIQC](https://github.com/MultiQC/MultiQC) for generating general report and [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for individual reports.
 - All logs are saved and the reads are removed for cleaning space.

+### Salmon All Genomes (SCRIPTS/SALMON_ALLGENOMES.sh)
+- **THIS SCRIPT HAS TO BE EXECUTED FROM THE MAIN FOLDER.**
+- **THIS SCRIPT REQUIRES SALMON INDEX** before it can be executed.
+- The script runs Salmon Quantification for all desired genomes with a SINGLE PROJECT, and must be adapted to be run with each required project.

+---

 ## 📄 License